vetelko/termbar/readme.md

 script running in terminal window.

 The following image is showing termbar with current time updated every second, running in cwm on OpenBSD.
+It is very simple example, the possibilities are endless, you can output anything into termbar.

 ![termbar running in cwm](./shot_08:45:45.png?raw=true)